Speak to our EV fleet experts

 Originally due to come into force on 1 January 2020*, Birmingham ULEZ covers the area inside the A4540 Middleway ring road (though not the ring road itself) and will operate 24 hours a day, 365 days a year.

-*The launch of Birmingham CAZ has been delayed until at least the end of 2020 originally due to the development of a vehicle checker tool by the government’s Joint Air Quality Unit (JAQU) being delayed, but then the COVID-19 pandemic.
+*The Birmingham CAZ will now launch in June 2021 following the development of a vehicle checker tool by the government’s Joint Air Quality Unit (JAQU) being delayed, then the COVID-19 pandemic.

 Councillor Waseem Zaffar, cabinet member for Transport and Environment at Birmingham City Council, said going ahead with the Clean Air Zone in January as planned, would be “completely unfair on residents, businesses and visitors to the city who would only have a matter of weeks, if not days, to make key choices about their travel behaviour or upgrade their vehicles.
 This is simply unacceptable.”†